-Croesus, hardly able to believe his deliverance, obsequiously promised all Cyrus had asked of him and more, whereupon Cyrus ordered his shackles removed.
-Although the people around the Persian king would always look down on Croesus for his eager obeisance in the breach, and would certainly never entirely trust him, he went on to serve his new king faithfully and well, giving much good advice within the limits of his wisdom.
-Most importantly, he taught Cyrus everything he knew about horsemanship and the use of cavalry in battle, so much so that Persians were soon almost the equal of the Lydians on horseback.
-The two men became friends of a sort in the course of their long conversations.
+Croesus, hardly able to believe his deliverance, obsequiously promised all Cyrus had asked of him and more, whereupon his new master ordered his shackles removed.
+Although the people around the Persian king would always look down on Croesus for his eager obeisance in the breach, and would certainly never entirely trust him, he went on to serve Cyrus faithfully and well, giving much good advice within the limits of his wisdom.
+Most importantly, he taught Cyrus everything he knew about horsemanship and the use of cavalry in battle, so much so that the Persians were soon almost the equal of the Lydians on horseback.
+Croesus helped them employ their cavalry in the decades that followed to conquer Babylonia, and also helped them make plans to do the same to Egypt, the second of his two supposed allies who had abandoned in his time of need.
+He and King Cyrus even became friends of a sort in the course of their long conversations.

 One evening after they had drunk much wine, Cyrus asked his advisor a question that had long been on his mind.
 “Croesus, you are not a stupid man.
 What on earth convinced you to invade my lands when you had no idea of my capabilities, and without even attempting to become my friend?”